gaseri/website/docs/en/teaching/programmes/revision-2021-2022/CO.md

 ### Mandatory literature (at the time of submission of study programme proposal)

 1. Cooper, K. D. & Torczon, L. Engineering a compiler.
 (Elsevier/Morgan Kaufmann, 2011).
 1. Holub, A. I. Compiler design in C. (Prentice Hall, 1990).
-(E-book is available for free download from the author’s site [holub.com/compiler/](https://holub.com/compiler/) and can be printed if necessary)
+(E-book is available for free download from the author's site [holub.com/compiler/](https://holub.com/compiler/) and can be printed if necessary)
 1. Scripts, presentations and other learning material available in the e-course.

 ### Optional/additional literature (at the time of submission of the study programme proposal)